mortias/Toc.ui/README.md

 - Async example service which displays your cpu load with d3js over SockJs
 - JavaFx based, so you can extend the tool at your own will
 - Handy Swagger UI (visualize and consume your RESTful services)
-- Hawt.io (deployable on embedded Jetty using jolokia)
+- Hawt.io (deployable on embedded Jetty using jolokia, ideal for showing Camel routes)
 - Link verification (with or without proxy settings)

 ## The sky is the limit!